-These gluten-free Christmas rice krispies treats are the best festive dessert!
-They’re soft and gooey with the perfect amount of crunch.
+These Christmas rice krispies treats are fast and festive.
+They're soft and gooey with the perfect amount of crunch.
 These sweet treats are decorated with red, white, and green chocolate and topped with crushed candy canes.
+You can add in different colors and candies, making the perfect family activity for a snowy afternoon.

 This post may include affiliate links.
 Please read my disclosure policy.